heikikiisler/pomodoro/README.md

 ### Ideas for new features and changes

 * Adding options to a right-click menu to reduce confusion
-* Make it available for pinning to taskbar (Windows 10)
 * Let timer run past 00:00

-### Known bugs

-* Windows 10: interacting with the taskbar will hide the timer if they're on top of each other.
-* Empirical evidence shows timer generally using 80-150Mb of RAM which could probably be lower.

 ### Contributing